 Where μ is the mean, and σ2 is the variance of the distribution.

-The bell curve of different normal distributions can vary in height (probability of the distribution to assume mean value) and width (range of the distribution).
-However the graph of a SND, for which mean = 0 and standard deviation = 1, is always the same.
+The bell curve of different normal distributions can vary in height meaning the probability of the distribution to assume mean value.
+It can also vary in width or the range of the distribution.
+However, the graph of an SND, for which mean = 0 and standard deviation = 1, is always the same.

 Where x is the raw value from the given normal distribution to be standardized, is the population mean and is the population standard deviation.
 Probabilities are then read from probability distribution table, against the values of normalized z-score.
 Conversely if a z-score is known, it can be used to calculate sample size, calculate standard deviations or calculate population mean.